No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Related Work

+Close connections exist between PPI, PPI++, and estimators from the survey sampling literature.
+In particular, as noted by \citet{mozer2026-43}, the PPI estimator for the mean is equivalent to the \textit{difference estimator}, and the PPI++ estimator is equivalent to the generalized regression estimator (GREG) \citep{cassel1976-98,sarndal1989-a8}.
+Both estimators arise from a similar motivation (in survey sampling) to the motivation of PPI: The availability of \textit{auxiliary information} (i.e., covariates) on many unsurveyed (i.e., unlabeled) units, and the use of predictive models to incorporate that information has a long history \citep{breidt2017-ac}.

-Despite the depth of literature on the topic of combining unbiased estimators, the characterization of the exact finite-sample variance (or mean squared estimation error) is often intractable outside of simple parameteric data-generating processes (e.g., Gaussian observations).
-For instance, in causal inference, one would require an exact understanding of the finite-sample behavior of the underlying propensity score or outcome-regression models.
-Our insight, in this context, is that this analysis becomes tractable precisely in the setting that motivates PPI++, where the model generating pseudo-labels is fixed, and an extremely large unlabeled dataset is available.
+However, despite the depth of literature on the topic of similar estimators across causal inference, control variate methods, and survey sampling, analysis of performance is often asymptotic in nature, with the characterization of the exact finite-sample variance (or mean squared estimation error) perceived to be intractable.
+For instance, \citet{tille2020-d2}, a textbook on survey sampling estimators, states (see Chapter 9.4., page 203) that \enquote{It is not possible to accurately calculate the expectation and variance of the regression estimator} before introducing standard approximations.
+We perform that seemingly intractable exact calculation in our work, using the insight that this analysis becomes tractable precisely in the setting that motivates PPI++, where the model generating pseudo-labels is fixed, and an extremely large unlabeled dataset is available.

 The theoretical characterization of PPI++ in other related work is largely limited to characterizing \textit{upper bounds} on the benefits. \citet{Dorner2024_71} studies the limits of the benefits of PPI++, but focus on establishing upper bounds on the theoretical benefit, in the (optimistic) scenario where the optimal weight is chosen exactly.
-Likewise, \citep{Chaganty2018_6c}, whose proposed method is largely identical to PPI++ in the mean estimation setting, do not consider the finite-sample behavior of their estimator beyond establishing that the bias is $O(1/n)$.
+Likewise, \citet{Chaganty2018_6c}, whose proposed method is largely identical to PPI++ in the mean estimation setting, do not consider finite-sample behavior of their estimator beyond establishing that the bias is $O(1/n)$.